donomii/clusterF/README.md

 A zero-config, peer-to-peer storage cluster that automatically discovers nodes, and replicates data.
 Plug and play storage management.

-> Not production-ready
->
-> - No auth/ACL; open HTTP API and CORS
-> - Debug/pprof endpoints exist
-> - LAN UDP discovery will announce to your local network
-> - No encryption in transit or at rest
->
-> Recommended: run on a trusted LAN, behind a firewall, and do not expose ports to the internet.
+ clusterF has no security at all.
+It is designed for home networks.
+Run on a trusted LAN, behind a firewall, and do not expose its ports to the internet.

-## ✨ Features
+## Features

 - **Zero Configuration**: Just run the binary, nodes auto-discover each other
 - **Self-Healing**: Automatically repairs data when nodes disappear